rust-lang/prev.rust-lang.org/faq.md

 #### Is Rust garbage collected?

 No. A language that requires a GC is a language that opts into a larger, more complex runtime than Rust cares for.
 Rust is usable on bare metal with no extra runtime.

 Additionally, garbage collection is frequently a source of non-deterministic behavior.
 Rust provides the tools to make using a GC [possible and even pleasant](http://manishearth.github.io/blog/2015/09/01/designing-a-gc-in-rust/), but it is not part of the language as provided.

 #### Why is my program slow?

-Did you compile with the `--release` flag?
-The Rust language uses a lot of optimizations in release mode, but you need to explicitly ask for them, as they also result in longer compilation times that may be undesirable during development.
+If you compiled with Cargo, did you use the `--release` flag?
+If you compiled with `rustc` directly, did you use the `-O` flag?
+Either of these will compile with optimizations turned on.
+The Rust languages uses a lot of optimizations to create efficient machine code, but you need to explicitly ask for them, as they also result in longer compilation times that may be undesirable during development.

 #### Why is Rust compilation slow?